The compact city – a crumbling consensus

 Impact at the centre

 However it evolves, the urban impacts of remote working will be far-reaching.
-As employment in the central city stutters, policy makers and investors alike may have to rethink the principles of workplace location, investment, and development.
+As employment in the central city stutters, policy makers and investors will have to rethink the principles of workplace location, investment, and development.

 Hospitality, personal services, and discretionary retailing in the city centre will suffer from reduced commuter and work-related spending.
 They will also suffer from any changes in the attraction of the city centre for housing.
 Modest apartments in multi-storied buildings marketed for a city lifestyle will lose appeal, becoming a welfare, last resort, or first housing step rather than lifestyle choice.